 - A. The City agrees to continue the practice of allowing employees to trade work schedules, subject to the provisions of the Fair Labor Standards Act. - B. Approval of trades will be subject to the staffing requirements of the department as determined by the Chief or his designee.
 Once a trade has been approved, the employee who accepts the trade assumes the responsibility for completing the assigned shift. - C. Fire Engineers wishing certification on equipment for which they have not previously been certified, shall make a request to the Fire Chief or his designee.
 To the extent feasible, the Fire Chief shall arrange for such a Fire Engineer to be assigned to a work station where he/she can achieve such certification during his/her normal work shift. - 1.
 Trades shall be limited to the exchange of scheduled work shifts, time for time, between two employees of the same classification. - 2.
 All trades must be between the original employees agreeing to the trade.
 All trades of scheduled shifts must be completed within one year. - 3.
 Trades of will work assignments four hours or less will be allowed with the proper payroll documentation. - 4.
 The above procedures apply to all trades regardless of the amount of time involved. - 5.
-Employees shall be allowed to trade holidays within the 28-day cycle. - D. No employee working twenty-four (24) hour shifts shall work more than three (3) consecutive shifts, or seventy-two (72) hours, including trades.
+Employees shall be allowed to trade holidays within the 28-day cycle. - D. No employee working twenty-four (24) hour shifts shall work more four (4) consecutive 24-hour shifts (96 hours) including trades without a minimum 24 hour break.
+Fire Chief or designee may extend due to disaster situations, need for strike teams, etc.